 Vampires and Vampirism

-What are vampires?
+What are the facts about vampires and vampirism?
 Are vampires real?
 What's so special about vampire blood?
-These are a few of the questions many people have about vampires.
+These are a few of the questions many people have about vampires, fact or fiction.

 From Bram Stocker's Dracula to Stephenie Meyer's Twilight saga, vampires have captured the imagination of millions of people.
 Fans find vampire drama exciting and vampire themes alluring.